TL;DR Summary

 What happens if I only learn phrases and grammar?

-You might manage in basic situations, but you’re not prepared for meaningful conversation.
+You might handle basic situations well, but you’re not prepared for meaningful conversation.

 When will people stop switching to English?

 Native speakers often switch to English because they are not easily or immediately understood.
-If your comprehension is strong, staying in the target language is more feasible.
+Staying in the target language is feasible when you show that you understand the other person without difficulty.

 Want to learn language from content you love?